Midface Lift Naples, FL

 Generally speaking, it takes two weeks for most of the swelling and any bruising to resolve.
 This can vary from individual to individual.
-When an Endoscopic Mid Face lift is performed, there is some cheek swelling that persists for about 3 weeks post-operatively.
+When an Endoscopic Mid Facelift is performed, there is some cheek swelling that persists for about 3 weeks post-operatively.

 A facelift will make you look younger than your chronologic age.
 However, you will continue to age after the procedure.
 The best way to think about this is setting the clock back on the aging calendar.
-For example, if you are currently 65 years old, and after a facelift you look 55 years old, then 10 years from now you will look 65, not 75 years old.
+For example, if you are currently 65 years old, and after a facelift, you look 55 years old, then 10 years from now you will look 65, not 75 years old.
 You will always look younger than you would if you had not had the facelift.

 You will need someone to help you for at least one or two days post-operatively.
 If a supportive friend or family member is not available, then home nursing can be arranged through our office.

 Twilight sedation is used most commonly.
 During this type of anesthesia, you will breathe on your own, but you will not remember anything.
-It is a quick acting type of anesthesia that also wears off quickly.
+It is a quick-acting type of anesthesia that also wears off quickly.
 Because you are breathing spontaneously, an endotracheal tube is usually not used.

 There is some amount of bruising after a facelift.
 This varies from individual to individual.
-Because the endoscopic facelift technique requires good visualization during the surgery, bleeding is kept to a minimal.
+Because the endoscopic facelift technique requires good visualization during the surgery, bleeding is kept to a minimum.
 As a result, bruising is minimized.

-Our facial plastic surgeons use fine, delicate sutures to close all incisions.
+Our board-certified facial plastic surgeons use fine, delicate sutures to close all incisions.
 The majority of these are dissolvable.
 The remaining sutures are removed about 7-9 days post-operatively.

-Ideally, we recommend coloring your hair a couple of days before your endoscopic mid face lift.
+Ideally, we recommend coloring your hair a couple of days before your endoscopic mid-facelift.
 You can color it again 3 weeks post-operatively.

 Men who have facelifts can use an electric razor gently two days post-operatively.
 Care must be taken to avoid all sutures.
 Shaving with a blade can be undertaken three weeks post-operatively.

-Many of the incisions for an endoscopic mid face lift are hidden in the hair bearing scalp, or in the mouth.
+Many of the incisions for an endoscopic mid-facelift are hidden in the hair-bearing scalp, or in the mouth.
 These are difficult to detect as they heal.
-The scars around the ears are well hidden, but are slightly red and noticeable upon close inspection for one month post-operatively.
+The scars around the ears are well hidden but are slightly red and noticeable upon close inspection for one month post-operatively.
 Beyond that, they fade and blend in beautifully.

 Our nurses at the Aesthetic Surgery Center will provide you with a comprehensive list of medications (both prescription and non-prescription) that are known to increase bleeding and affect wound healing after surgery.
-These should be stopped about 10 days pre-operatively.
+These should be stopped about 14 days pre-operatively.